 If any layers fail to load, try clearing your cache and refreshing the page.

-Flora car park is the starting point for Mt Arthur Track.
-Flora car park is located at 930 m elevation, at the end of Graham Valley Road, southwest of Motueka.
+Flora car park is the starting point for Mt Arthur Track and Mt Arthur Summit Route.
+Flora car park is located 10 km up Graham Valley Road at 930 m elevation.
 Graham Valley Road begins off Motueka River West Bank Road near Ngatimoti, and is approximately 65 km from Nelson and 21 km from Motueka.
-The car park is located 10 km up Graham Valley Road, at the road end.
-Be aware that Graham Valley Road is steep and unsealed, and can be icy and snowy in winter.
-A 4WD vehicle is recommended, especially in winter.
-The road is also prone to slips, so check DOC Alerts webpage for road access updates.
-All tracks on Mt Arthur are located entirely within Kahurangi National Park.
+Be aware that the road is steep, narrow and unsealed, and can be icy in winter.
+A 4WD vehicle is recommended.
+It is also prone to slips, so check the DOC or TDC websites for road access updates.

 Mt Arthur Hut is popular given its easy access.
 It is not a large hut, so do not be surprised to find it full.
 There is space for only a couple of tents outside, though you can also erect tent flies among the trees just downhill of the hut.